jorammercado/auth-access-tracker-fe/README.md

 ## Project Overview

-This repository contains the frontend of the "User Authentication and Access Tracking System with Database Integration and Email Alerts" project.
-The frontend is built using ReactJS and interacts with the backend services to provide user sign-up, sign-in, and access tracking functionalities.
-For more details on security features and backend development, please refer to the [backend README](https://github.com/JoramAMercado/auth-access-tracker-be/blob/main/README.md).
+This repository contains the frontend of the **User Authentication and Access Tracking System with Database Integration and Email Alerts** project.
+Built with ReactJS, the frontend interacts with backend services to provide user sign-up, sign-in, and access tracking functionalities.
+For details on security features and backend development, see the [backend README](https://github.com/jorammercado/auth-access-tracker-be/blob/main/README.md).

 ### Technologies Used

-- **ReactJS** - For building the user interface.
+- **ReactJS** - For building the user interface
-- **React Router** - To manage client-side navigation.
+- **React Router** - To manage client-side navigation
-- **CSS, Bootstrap & styled-components** - For styling the application.
+- **CSS, Bootstrap & styled-components** - For styling the application
-- **jwt-decode** - To decode JSON Web Tokens (JWT) and handle session expiration.
+- **jwt-decode** - To decode JSON Web Tokens (JWT) and handle session expiration
-- **SweetAlert2 (swal messaging)** - For enhanced user messaging and alert dialogs.
+- **SweetAlert2 (swal messaging)** - For enhanced user messaging and alert dialogs

 ## Contents
 - [Deployed App Access](#deployed-app-access)